 USA’s Youngest Ever International Chess Master!

-Now 12 years old, Christopher Yoo, a San Francisco Bay Area local, has made history again, earning his International Master (IM) title at the Bay Area International Chess Tournament in January, 2019, becoming USA’s Youngest Ever International Chess Master!
+At 12 years old, Christopher Yoo, a San Francisco Bay Area local, made history, earning his International Master (IM) title at the Bay Area International Chess Tournament in January, 2019, becoming USA’s Youngest Ever International Chess Master!

 Also on his path to USA’s Youngest Ever International Chess Master, Yoo broke India’s Praggnanandhaa’s record for the youngest player ever to beat a 2700+ rated Grandmaster, but the Indian prodigy “Pragg” still holds the all-time mark for the Youngest Ever International Chess Master at 10 years old!